xavivives/Learnings/Meditation/vipassana.md

 Vipassana is a meditation technique that helps purify the mind through accepting reality as it is.

-When you start practicing it, you are considered to be in the path of Dhamma, the path of liberation / enlightenment/ purification.
+When you start practicing it, you are considered to be in the **path of Dhamma**, the path of liberation / enlightenment/ purification.

 ## Notes
 - The technique is done by **observing** all the flow of **sensations** that we constantly have throughout our bodies.